Free Walking Tours Barcelona

 TIP: If you are planning on purchasing a tourist attraction discount pass, such as the Barcelona Pass, then note that most already include a walking tour of the Old Town and Gothic Quarter for free (not pay-what-you-wish).

 These passes also include free tickets to museums as well as hop-on-hop-off bus tickets and boat tours.
-Learn more about the different Barcelona tourist passes.

 Be Local Tours